dpshorten/python-sgp4/README.md

 ## Package Structure

-This package is a fork of the original `python-sgpy` package (<github.com/brandon-rhodes/python-sgp4>).
+This package is a fork of the original `python-sgp4` package (<github.com/brandon-rhodes/python-sgp4>).
 It contains only minor changes.
 Specifically, the Kozai to Brouwer conversion has been removed.
 This is instead performed within the `TLE_utilities` package as an initial step in the processing of the TLE data.